Smoking and How It Affects Your Sperm Quality!

-Here is the science of how cigarette smoking affects sperm quality and starting a family.
+Here is the science of how cigarette smoking affects sperm quality, and in turn, your chances of starting a family.

 Sperm volume and seminal fluid

 Sperm is made up of seminal plasma, the ﬂuid component of ejaculation, which plays a major role in male fertility.
-This ﬂuid contains a huge variety of molecules, both organic and inorganic, providing the nutrition and protection to the sperm cells when travelling through the female reproductive tract.
-Besides lowering the sperm volume, these protective components are decreased in the seminal fluid by the chemicals in tobacco smoke, lowering the sperm cells’ survival chance.
+This ﬂuid contains a huge variety of organic and inorganic molecules.
+This provides both nutrition and protection to sperm cells traveling through the female reproductive tract.
+The chemicals in tobacco smoke not only lowers the sperm volume, but also decreases the protective seminal fluid components.
+As a result, the sperm cells get a lower survival chance.

 Several clinical studies have reported that smokers have lower sperm quality compared to non-smokers.
 In a study including 1,786 men, smoking was associated with a decrease in sperm counts by 17,5% and in total motile sperm cells by 16,6% when compared to non-smokers.

-Research shows that smoking can lead to male infertility through a decrease in reproductive hormones (FSH and testosterone, amongst others) that are essential for sperm production.
+Research shows that smoking can lead to male infertility through a decrease in reproductive hormones (FSH and testosterone, amongst others), which are essential for sperm production.

 A sperm cell’s ability to swim (motility) is highly important for overall sperm quality.
 The better swimmers, the better the chances of reaching and fertilizing an egg.

 Smoking increases Reactive Oxygen Species (ROS).
 ROS are biologically active, oxygen-containing free radicals that have the ability to damage DNA and kill sperm cells.
-Read more about oxidative stress here.
-This sperm DNA damage has a negative impact on sperm motility whereby more “bad” swimmers are being produced, thereby lowering overall semen quality.
+This is called oxidative stress, which you can read more about here.
+This sperm DNA-damage negatively impacts sperm motility.
+Therefore, more “bad” swimmers are produced, lowering overall semen quality.